Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 ### Multiple Parameters :

-Intensity : change spectre intensity
+`Intensity` : Change spectre intensity

-Background Color : change the backround color (Not work I don't know why)
+`Background Color` : Change the backround color (Not work I don't know why)

-White Inside : place a white color at the base of the spectrum
+`White Inside` : Place a white color at the base of the spectrum

-Clean Line End : Clean the spectrum ray, better when you don't use shadow
+`Clean Line End` : Clean the spectrum ray, better when you don't use shadow

-Interpolate : Do an interpolation of the audio value for more ray
+`Interpolate` : Do an interpolation of the audio value for more ray

-Show Hour : Show the hour
+`Show Hour` : Show the hour

-Police Hour : Change the hour typeface
+`Police Hour` : Change the hour typeface

-Hour Size : Change the hour size
+`Hour Size` : Change the hour size

-X and Y Hour Position : Change the hour position on screen
+`X and Y Hour Position` : Change the hour position on screen

-Show Seconds : Show the seconds with hour
+`Show Seconds` : Show the seconds with hour

+`12 Hour Clock Format` : Change the clock format to 12 hour

-Shadow : Create a shadow colored effect behind the audio spectre
+`Shadow` : Create a shadow colored effect behind the audio spectre

-Shadow Intensity : The shadow has more power (Need Performance when high)
+`Shadow Intensity` : The shadow has more power (Need Performance when high)

-Shadow with Music : The shadow has more power when the music is high
+`Shadow with Music` : The shadow has more power when the music is high

-Regenerate Random Spectre : Regenerate the default spectre when there are no Music
+`Regenerate Random Spectre` : Regenerate the default spectre when there are no Music

+`Minimal Audio` : Set the minimum audio value required to display the ray

 #